Tamil Makkal Mandram, Inc.

 Section 2.
 Location

-- The principal office of the Corporation for the transaction of its business is located at 37 Augustus Circle, Merrimack, New Hampshire 03054.
+- The principal office of the Corporation for the transaction of its business is located at 1, Jonquill Drive, Nashua, New Hampshire 03062.

 - The Corporation may also have offices at such other places, within or without the State of New Hampshire, where it is qualified to do business, as its business may require and as the Board of Directors may from time to time designate